Starting with Flutter (from React Native)

 Impressions

-The documentation is great (such a contrast with doing MacOS native development which I was doing around the same time, where the documentations is awful).
+The documentation is great (such a contrast with doing macOS native development, which I was doing around the same time, where the documentation is awful).

-Code completion/editing is generally great though I'm not a big fan of Dart.
-It is okay but it doesn't really like you doing functional programming.
-The lack of algebraic data types along the lines of Kotlin's Sealed classes, TypeScript's discriminated unions or Swift's enums is frustrating.
-Also sometimes the compiler seems to miss things that you would expect it to catch.
-You often have to create many classes where in other platforms/systems a single function would suffice.
+Code completion/editing is generally great, though I'm not a big fan of Dart.
+It is okay, but it doesn't really lend itself to functional programming.
+The lack of algebraic data types—along the lines of Kotlin's sealed classes, TypeScript's discriminated unions, or Swift's enums—is frustrating.
+Also, sometimes the compiler seems to miss things that you would expect it to catch.
+You often have to create many classes where, in other platforms/systems, a single function would suffice.
 Tuples would also be nice.
 Though if you are coming from Java, Dart will likely seem amazing!
 (But semicolons, why?
 Does the Dart team hate us?
-It is 2019!)
+It was 2019!)

-Flutter really likes Widgets, using them for many things that e.g. React Native would use styles for.
+Flutter really likes Widgets, using them for many things that, e.g., React Native would use styles for.
 This can lead to extremely nested, verbose code.
-To be honest I can't tell if this is that bad, it looks ugly but so did JSX for the first few days.
-Some things are a bit annoying and lead to seemingly unnecessary code duplication: stateless widgets would be a function in React (Native) but in Flutter they are a class: so you have to declare members, pass in to a constructor (albeit with a shorthand syntax) and then use again in your build method.
-Stateful Widgets are worse: you actually create two classes for some reason that I don't entirely follow (explanations seem to suggest this is required for reuse at runtime/good for hot reloading).
-For styling well there isn't any: you can have themes and set various properties on widgets/via nesting widgets, but it doesn't have a thing analogous to React Native's StyleSheets.
+To be honest, I can't tell if this is that bad; it looks ugly, but so did JSX for the first few days.
+Some things are a bit annoying and lead to seemingly unnecessary code duplication: stateless widgets would be a function in React (Native), but in Flutter, they are a class, so you have to declare members, pass them into a constructor (albeit with a shorthand syntax), and then use them again in your build method.
+Stateful Widgets are worse: you actually create two classes for some reason that I don't entirely follow (explanations suggest this is required for reuse at runtime or is good for hot reloading).
+For styling, well, there isn't any: you can have themes and set various properties on widgets or via nesting widgets, but it doesn't have anything analogous to React Native's StyleSheets.

-(De)serialisation of JSON is way more work than Javascript/TypeScript (as you don't really have to do it there!).
-I used a code generator for this and it was a bit of pain.
-On the flip side some of the related code would have been native in React Native, but in Flutter was just Dart (reading/writing a file).
+(De)serialization of JSON is way more work than in JavaScript/TypeScript (as you don't really have to do it there!).
+I used a code generator for this, and it was a bit of a pain.
+On the flip side, some of the related code would have been native in React Native, but in Flutter, it was just Dart (e.g., reading/writing a file).

 Performance appears to be great, as promised.
-I tested on a five year old Android device that often struggles with native Android apps, and it worked well.
-If anything some things seemed to be a bit smoother than my iPhone X but that may be because Android's animations are set up to disguise dropped frames near the start of a transition.
+I tested on a five-year-old Android device that often struggles with native Android apps, and it worked well.
+If anything, some things seemed to be a bit smoother than on my iPhone X, but that may be because Android's animations are set up to disguise dropped frames near the start of a transition.

 What I built: Modern Colour Picker

-I generally don't think you can evaluate an approach until you ship it (even if you ship something small in it).
+I generally don't think you can evaluate an approach until you ship something with it (even if you ship something small).
 I made and shipped Modern Colour Picker to both iOS and Android.
-The App uses Material Design, uses code generation for JSON persistence.
-The only native code is on iOS where I wrote some custom code for sharing (on Android I didn't have to).
+The app uses Material Design and code generation for JSON persistence.
+The only native code is on iOS, where I wrote some custom code for sharing (on Android, I didn't have to).

 Modern Colour Picker Screenshot